vm7608/AI-Training-2/02_Reinforcement_Learning/README.md

 ## **1. What is Reinforcement Learning?**

 - Reinforcement learning is a machine learning training method based on rewarding desired behaviors and punishing undesired ones.

 - In general, a reinforcement learning agent -- the entity being trained -- is able to perceive and interpret its environment, take actions and learn through trial and error.

 - Key Features of Reinforcement Learning:
   - The agent is not instructed about the environment and what actions need to be taken.
-  - RL based on the hit and trial process.
-  - The agent takes the next action and changes states according to the feedback of the previous action.
+It takes the next action and changes states according to the feedback of the previous action.
+  - RL based on the trial and error process.
-  - Feedback is always delayed, not instantaneous
+  - Feedback is always delayed, not instantaneous.
   - The environment is stochastic, and the agent needs to explore it to reach to get the maximum positive rewards.

 ## **2. Terms used in Reinforcement Learning**

 - **Agent**: An entity that can perceive/explore the environment and act upon it.

-- **Environment (e)**: A scenario that an agent is present or surrounded by.
+- **Environment (E)**: A scenario that an agent is present or surrounded by.
 In RL, we assume the stochastic environment, which means it is random in nature.

-- **Action**: the set of all possible moves that an agent can take in a given situation within the environment.
+- **Action (A)**: the set of all possible moves that an agent can take in a given situation within the environment.

-- **State (s)** is a situation returned by the environment after each action taken by the agent.
+- **State (S)** is a situation returned by the environment after each action taken by the agent.

 - **Reward (R)**: A feedback returned to the agent from the environment to evaluate the action of the agent.

 - **Policy (π)**: It is a strategy which applies by the agent to decide the next action based on the current state.

-- **Value (V)**:  It is expected long-term retuned with the discount factor and opposite to the short-term reward.
+- **Value (V)**:  It is expected long-term retuned with the discount factor.

-- **Q value or action value (Q)**: It is mostly similar to the value, but it takes one additional parameter as a current action (a).
+- **Q value or action value (Q)**: It is mostly similar to the value, but it takes an extra parameter, which is the current action.

 ![RL](https://www.guru99.com/images/1/082319_0514_Reinforceme1.png)

 ## **3. Approaches to implement Reinforcement Learning**